shortbloke/home_assistant_config/docs/README.md

 ## Configuration File Status

-Each commit triggers a deployment to the latest home assistant version with Python 3.6.
+Each commit triggers a deployment to the latest home assistant version with Python 3.6 and 3.7.
 This is done though TravisCI.
 If this successfully passes, then my Pi will update itself with the latest configuration automatically.

 ![My Home Assistant Default View](images/default_view.jpg)